savings greater than income

 Do you have an explanation for this evidence?
 I assumed that "fiyr" contained all the possible sources of income.

-#2 Updated by Redmine Admin over 4 years ago
+#2 Updated by Redmine Admin about 5 years ago

 - % Done changed from 0 to 50